Boise State Broncos football: Division titles

 – Division co–champions, did not play in MW Championship Game.

 Prior to the 2023 season, the Mountain West did away with divisions and established the two top teams with the best in-conference record would play each other for the conference championship.

 Mountain West Football Championship

-Since joining the Mountain West, Boise State has won five conference championships, which started with the 2012 team, who went 7–1 to tie with Fresno State and San Diego State.
-The Mountain West held their first Championship Game the following year; Boise State has reached the Championship Game eight times and won five, with each the most among all schools in the conference.
+Since joining the Mountain West, Boise State has won seven conference championships, which started with the 2012 team, who shared the conference title with Fresno State.
+The following year, the Mountain West began holding a Championship Game to determine a single conference champion.
+Boise State has reached the Championship Game nine times and won six, with each the most among all schools in the conference.